 Desperate to scratch our travel itch on the cheap, we chose Jekyll Island, one of Georgia’s four Golden Isles, for a budget-friendly getaway.
 There are lots of things to do on Jekyll Island for a fun weekend escape.

-It was both of our first visit to the barrier island and we immediately fell in love with it’s Spanish moss-covered oak trees, slow pace, and southern charm.
+It was our first visit to the barrier island, and we immediately fell in love with it’s Spanish moss-covered oak trees, slow pace, and southern charm.

 Camping on Jekyll Island

 In order to cut costs (and since we planned on spending most of our time at the beach anyway), we opted to camp at the Jekyll Island Campground.
 We paid $25 per night for our “primitive” campsite, which included a picnic table, fire ring, spigot, and access to bathrooms and showers (albeit, the showers looked as though their last scrubbing was in the mid-90s.
 But, hey, can’t beat the price.)

 Unsurprising considering our general bad luck with weather, we arrived at the campsite amid torrential rainstorms.
 Not an ideal start to a beach weekend.

 I’ll admit that at this point I was regretting our decision to camp, since pitching a tent in the rain is about as fun as getting a root canal.
 I not-so-subtly noted every hotel we passed to Sam in case we needed a backup plan.